RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2024-12-15-book-recommendation-engine.md

         st.markdown("---")

 ```
-The check is narrow and localized.
+The checks are narrow and localized.
 It returns early when inputs are missing, or switches to a safe fallback when an external call fails.

 ## Exact `requirements.txt` used